CyberSecuriTim/dns-overview/README.md

 </p>

 <h2> Congratulations!
 You have made it to the end of the lab.
-Hopefully, this simple exercise has strengthened your intuition for the domain name system.
+Hopefully, this simple exercise has strengthened your understanding of the domain name system.
 It truly is a wonderful technology that makes our lives so much easier on the internet. 😁</h2>